SillyTavern/SillyTavern-Docs/Extras/extensions/Smart-Context.md

 ### Setup Instructions

-1. Update SillyTavern to at least main branch version 1.6.0.
+1. Update SillyTavern to at least version 1.10.6.
+2. Install the "Smart Context" extension from the "Download Extensions & Assets" menu in the Extensions panel (stacked blocks icon).
-2. Install or Update [Extras](https://github.com/SillyTavern/SillyTavern-extras) to the latest version.
+3. Install or Update [Extras](https://github.com/SillyTavern/SillyTavern-extras) to the latest version.
+Alternatively, use the [Colab notebook](https://colab.research.google.com/github/SillyTavern/SillyTavern/blob/release/colab/GPU.ipynb).
-3. Install requirements-complete.txt for Extras (even if you did it once before in a prior install).
+4. *Local installs only:* Install requirements-complete.txt for Extras (even if you did it once before in a prior install).
-4. run Extras with the chromadb module enabled: `python server.py --enable-modules=chromadb`
+5. Run Extras with the chromadb module enabled: `python server.py --enable-modules=chromadb`

 #### Getting an error when installing ChromaDB?